 - Employer engagement

 - Part-time and seasonal work

 - Internships and apprenticeships

 Find out more about hired@UCB services.

-If you want to become an apprentice and do not have a job, you can approach local employers or view our employer vacancies.
-If you are in work and want to commit to an apprenticeship, we can advise you on what you need to do.
+If you want to become an apprentice and do not have a job, UCB will work with you to find a suitable paid apprenticeship position.
+If you are in work and want to take an apprenticeship qualification, we can advise on what you need to do.